- What causes BPH?

 There is some evidence for a link between erectile dysfunction (ED) and BPH, although the consensus among medical professionals in this area is far from united on the topic.

-It is crucial you know that some of the drugs used to treat BPH have known side-effects.
+Once you are diagnosed with BPH, doctors usually recommend medication.
+Therefore, it is crucial you know that some of the drugs to treat BPH have known side-effects.

 Some of these include ED and a diminished sex drive.
 Other sexual health problems, in some cases, include retrograde ejaculation, lower sperm count, and low libido.